aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

     it with [Administrator](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
     credentials.
     1. Clone this git repo into a directory `~/aws-greengrass-mini-fulfillment/`
+        - Example: `git clone https://github.com/awslabs/aws-greengrass-mini-fulfillment.git ~/aws-greengrass-mini-fulfillment`
         > **Note**: All subsequent instructions assume the developer's local copy of this repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account throughout these instructions.
     1. From the top of the repository at `~/aws-greengrass-mini-fulfillment/`:
         - Install a virtual environment: `virtualenv venv --python=python2.7`
         - Activate the virtual environment: `source venv/bin/activate`